 - Solicitation by vendors, including private fitness. food trucks or sport instruction, is not permitted in any park.
 Citations will be issued by the Police Department.
 Permits are available for a fee.

 - Motorized vehicles, including dirt bikes and ATVs – are not permitted in Township parks.

 - Cyclists must yield to pedestrians on all park trails.
 Warn pedestrians by declaring “cyclist on your left” prior to passing.

 - Perennials for Parks – if you are dividing your perennials in spring or fall, why not donate the “discards” to the parks to improve our park landscaping.
 Contact the office for more info: 215-443-5428.

-- Park encroachment – If your residence backs up to a park, please be aware of your property boundaries before installing sheds, pools and play equipment.
+- Park encroachment – If your residence backs up to a park, please be aware of your property boundaries before installing sheds, gardens, pools and play equipment.
 Items that encroach on park land must be removed at the cost of the homeowner no matter how long they have been in place.

 - No dumping reminder – dumping in the parks or public lands is illegal.
 Leaves, trees, limbs, trimmings and other yard waste must be removed and disposed of properly through the trash company.

 - Commemorative benches and trees honoring friends, family, pets and others are available for placement in any Township park.
 For more information, contact Parks & Rec @ 215-443-5428 or download forms from the website: www.warminstertownship.org.

 - Parks & Recreation would like to extend our thanks to the many sport groups, individuals and volunteers who assist with park maintenance.
 If you have questions about the various projects underway, please call us.